Lumavate-Team/documentation/docs/6-CLI.rst

 Add
 +++

-Adds a version to a specified widget container.
+Adds a version to a widget container.

 Example: